DerpCoders/fab-main-js/README.md

 Fab is a multipurpose discord bot coded in JavaScript with [discord.js](https://discord.js.org/).
 With over
 50 commands.
 This bot is still under development and commands and features are still being added.
+Fab is a fully modular bot – meaning all features and commands can be enabled/disabled to your liking, making it completely customizable.
+This is a *self-hosted bot* – meaning you will need to host and maintain your own instance.
+You can turn Red into an admin bot, music bot, fun bot, new best friend or all of these together!

+**This bot is still under development and commands and features are still being added.**

 ## Important message
 **Fab is currently running on an outdated version of discord.js (v13),